softsys4ai/unicorn/artifact/REPRODUCE.md

 password: nvidia
 ```

-Once logged in into the device please use the following commands to run the experiments:
+Once logged in into the device please use the following commands to run the experiments from one terminal:
 ```
 cd unicorn
 python3 ./services/run_services.py Image
 ```
 Please wait until the status shows the flask app is running on http://127.0.0.1/5000

-Now run the following two commands to run the debugging experiment and plot the results:
+Now run the following two commands to run the debugging experiment and plot the results from the other terminal:
 ```
 sudo su
 python3 ./tests/run_unicorn_debug.py -o total_energy_consumption -s Image -k Xavier -m online